Aliskiren: Mechanism of action

-Aliskiren is an antagonist to renin.
+Aliskiren is an inhibitor of renin.
 Renin, the first enzyme in the renin–angiotensin–aldosterone system, plays a role in blood pressure control.
 It cleaves angiotensinogen to angiotensin I, which is in turn converted by angiotensin-converting enzyme (ACE) to angiotensin II.
 Angiotensin II has both direct and indirect effects on blood pressure.
 It directly causes arterial smooth muscle to contract, leading to vasoconstriction and increased blood pressure.
 Angiotensin II also stimulates the production of aldosterone from the adrenal cortex, which causes the tubules of the kidneys to increase reabsorption of sodium, with water following, thereby increasing plasma volume, and thus blood pressure.
 Aliskiren binds to the S3bp binding site of renin, essential for its activity.
 Binding to this pocket prevents the conversion of angiotensinogen to angiotensin I.

 Aliskiren is also available as combination therapy with hydrochlorothiazide.

 Chemistry

-The chemical name for aliskiren is (2 S,4S,5S,7S)-5-amino-N-(2-carbamoyl-2-methylpropyl)-4-hydroxy-2-isopropyl-7-[ 4-methoxy-3-(3-methoxypropoxy)benzyl]-8-methylnonanamide.
+The chemical name for aliskiren is (2S,4S,5S,7S)-5-amino-N-(2-carbamoyl-2-methylpropyl)-4-hydroxy-2-isopropyl-7-[ 4-methoxy-3-(3-methoxypropoxy)benzyl]-8-methylnonanamide.